General Motors Building (Manhattan): General Motors ownership

 GM opened the building and its ground-floor showroom on September 26, 1968, with a display of the company's 1969 car models.
 Ten thousand people visited the building on opening day.
 The company formally dedicated the building four days later on September 30.
 Initially, 3,027 GM workers took up about half the building's space.
 Early in its existence, the General Motors Building's window-washing union went on strike for more than a month, and the facade became dirty.
 During this time, the building was used as a filming location for the 1969 movie Cactus Flower; under an agreement with the union, the film crew threw eggs at the facade to dirty the facade again after filming was completed.
 Three of the stores in the plaza had opened by October 1969, when one of the retail spaces, leased to a Longchamps, caught fire and was nearly destroyed.
 The next month, an anti-Vietnam War bombing occurred on the 19th floor, damaging an elevator and slightly injuring one person.

 The Longchamps in the plaza's basement, damaged by the October 1969 fire, opened in 1970.
 Additional tenants signed leases for the GM Building during the decade, including Bank of Boston International and Mercantile and Marine Inc. A pipe bomb, linked to the terrorist group Fuerzas Armadas de Liberación Nacional Puertorriqueña, was placed outside the GM Building in 1977, but a homeless man dismantled the bomb before it could detonate.

 GM moved 700 of the 1,100 employees working in the building to Detroit in February 1981, reducing their occupancy to 12 floors of the building or roughly 400,000 sqft.
 Two months later, General Motors announced their intention to sell the building for more than $500 million while still maintaining their corporate office space.
-If the sale had been executed at that price, the sum would have been the largest ever paid for a office building in United States.
+If the sale had been executed at that price, the sum would have been the largest ever paid for an office building in United States.
 However, the asking rate of 312.5 $/ft2 was less than the comparable rate for the Manufacturers Hanover Corporation office at 350 Park Avenue, which had sold the same year for 334 $/ft2.
 By December 1981, Manhattan real estate company Corporate Property Investors (CPI) was negotiating to buy the structure.
 At the end of that month, The Wall Street Journal reported that the building might sell for $385 million.